raspberrypilearning/remote-control-buggy/en/step_1.md

 With your buggy built, it is now time to add in mechanisms to allow you to remotely control the buggy using one of the following devices:

 1. An Android phone (or tablet)
-2. A Wiimote
+2. A Google AIY Voice Kit
-3. A Google AIY Voice Kit
+3. A home-brew remote control

 ## What you will learn